 Every company needs a configuration management database (CMDB).
 Having an accurate record of the current configuration of the infrastructure is fundamental to every IT activity and process.
-Troubleshooting
+Troubleshooting is faster, compliance auditing becomes a breeze, analyzing resource allocation is easier, and infrastructure changes produce fewer service outages that end up as front page news.

 The question "do we need a CMDB?" is not the best starting point.
 It is important for IT managers to recognize that CMDB is just a tool, not a magic seed that sprouts overnight into a tree bearing an abundance of ROI-fruit.
 CMDB is a technology that stores the right level of infrastructure configuration data people require to get something done.
 To be successful, a CMDB must be implemented in the context of achieving specific goals.
 The right starting point is a project determination process that should involve the following: